Personal Development

 About the Author: Glenn Jeffers

 Glenn Jeffers is an award-winning journalist and content creator.
-He is currently the editorial lead for Vistage Perspectives magazine and manager of the Vistage Research Centers.
-Previously, he was the editor of Kellogg, the alu
+He serves as the editorial lead for Vistage Perspectives magazine and editor and manager of the Vistage Research Centers.
+Previously, he was the editor of Kellogg, the alum

 Learn More